pukkapies/urop2019/README.md

 We have therefore shown that training the model using cleaner tags improves the quality of the model.

-In our experiments, we also tried to apply the 'disciplined approach to neural network hyper-parameters' techniques outlined in (N. Smith, 2018), and clearly obtained much better results on our validation dataset.
+In our experiments, we also tried to apply the 'disciplined approach to neural network hyper-parameters' techniques outlined in (Smith, 2018), and clearly obtained much better results on our validation dataset.

 We have therefore also confirmed that mindfully varying the learning rate throughout the training indeed results in better quality of the model.